|Create & Edit Video Subtitles|

 - Manage the list of subtitles

 Subtitles in the list are sorted in order of appearence.
-You can change that order by clicking the blue arrow buttons in the bottom right corner to swap selected subtitles with the one above or below.
-Click the green plus button to insert a new subtitle, or the red cross button to delete selected subtitle(s).
+You can change that order by clicking the Move Up and Move Down buttons in the toolbar to move the selected subtitle up or down in the list.
+Note that each subtitle in the list will retain its set duration when moved.
+Click the Add Subtitle button to insert a new subtitle, or the red Delete button to delete selected subtitle(s).

-Note the check box in the bottom left corner of the Subtitles dialog.
-When checked, your subtitles will be hidden from your clip and will not appear in the final movie, but they will still be a part of your VideoPad project and you can always choose to bring your subtitles back.
+Note the Show Subtitles button in the toolbar of the Subtitles dialog.
+When it is disabled, your subtitles will be hidden from your clip and will not appear in the final movie, but they will still be a part of your VideoPad project and you can always choose to bring your subtitles back.

-If you wish to save your subtitles as a separate file instead of permanently merging them with your video, click the Export button in the top left corner of the Subtitles dialog.
+If you wish to save your subtitles as a separate file instead of permanently merging them with your video, click the Save SSA button in the toolbar of the Subtitles dialog.
 VideoPad will save them as an SSA file on your hard drive.

 Note: It is a good idea to give your subtitles file the same name as your video file.
 Many video players will understand that these files belong together and will automatically load the subtitles next time you play your video.